More pages in this section

 Living in an on-campus college is very convenient.
 The University is only a short walk away; you have a nice place to live and because all your meals are provided you don't have the hassles of grocery shopping, cooking and washing up!
 So what are the other positives about living in on-campus accommodation and living at Saints Catholic College in particular?

 Saints Catholic College is a great place for making friends, networking with residents in your course at your own year level and above, and finding the support you need either personally or academically.
 We have an Academic Support Program for first-year students to help you with your transition from high school learning to university-style study.
 We also have a strong Pastoral Care team made up of Residential Assistants who are senior residents, Residential Supervisors, and the pastoral care & Resident Services Supervisor.
 Everyone is concerned for your wellbeing as an individual - whether it be personally, academically, physically, psychologically or spiritually - and we will support you wherever we can.

 The best part about living at Saints Catholic College is the community spirit.
-Although the College has four separate Wings - and each Wing has its own distinctive spirit - when everyone comes together for meals, Inter-College Sport or other all-college activities we are one big family with everyone feeling a sense of pride and belonging.
+Although the College has four separate Wings - and each Wing has its own distinctive spirit - when everyone comes together for meals, Intra-College Sports or other Intra-College activities we are one big family with everyone feeling a sense of pride and belonging.